-The objective of this study was to identify the winter distribution and range of the caribou (Rangifer tarandus) that occupy the Keeyask Region in summer (referred to as summer resident caribou).
-This report describes the results of an aerial survey conducted for the summer resident caribou in early winter 2015.
+The objective of this study was to identify the winter distribution and range of the caribou (Rangifer tarandus) that occupy the Keeyask Region in summer (referred to in the assessment as summer resident caribou).
+This report describes the results of an aerial survey conducted for the summer resident caribou in early winter 2016.
 The survey occurred in Study Zone 5, between Split Lake and Stephens Lake.